-The intercostal muscles have different layers that are attached to the ribs to help build the chest wall and assist in breathing.
+The intercostal muscles have different layers that attach to the ribs to help build the chest wall and assist in breathing.
 When an intercostal muscle gets twisted, strained, or stretched too far, it can tear, causing intercostal muscle strain.

 In this article, we examine the signs of an intercostal muscle strain, and how to tell one apart from other upper body pains and injuries.
 We also look at the causes and treatment options for these strains.

 The signs and symptoms of an intercostal muscle strain can differ slightly, depending on their cause.
-Symptoms may include:
+However, as the intercoastal muscles are present in the

 - sharp upper back and rib pain